John Cavolowsky Director, Transformative Aeronautics Concepts Program, NASA Aeronautics Research Mission Directorate (ARMD) NASA

 Prior positions include director of the former Aviation Systems Program, deputy program director and associate program manager for the Airspace Systems Program, and project manager for the Human Measures and Performance Project.

-Cavolowsky began his NASA career at Ames Research Center in 1989 as a technical lead and research manager for aerothermodynamics, addressing research and development challenges in hypersonic propulsion and thermal protection systems.
-He also served as a technical manager for aerospace programs in the Office of the Center Director at Ames, and has published more than 25 technical papers.
+Cavolowsky began his NASA career in 1989 at NASA’s Ames Research Center in California as a technical lead and research manager for aerothermodynamics, addressing research and development challenges in hypersonic propulsion and thermal protection systems.
+He also served as a technical manager for aerospace programs in the Office of the Center Director at NASA Ames and has published more than 25 technical papers.

-Cavolowsky has a bachelor’s of science degree in mechanical engineering from the Massachusetts Institute of Technology, and master’s and doctoral degrees in mechanical engineering from the University of California at Berkeley.
+Cavolowsky has a Bachelor of Science in Mechanical Engineering from the Massachusetts Institute of Technology, and a Master of Science and Doctor of Philosophy in Mechanical Engineering from the University of California at Berkeley.